Electoral Services Annual Canvass 2025

 Canvass communications by door knocking

-If we haven’t heard back from your, we may send a canvasser to knock on your door.
+If we haven’t heard back from you, we may send a canvasser to knock on your door.
 Each canvasser will be carrying official ID.
+Alternatively, one of the Electoral Services team members will carry out a telephone canvass.

 If you have responded promptly to the first form you should not receive a door knock.
 The canvasser will have a copy of the form that each household or individual needs to complete and the canvasser will provide all help and assistance to ensure forms are correctly completed.